micmejia/bible-dump/AMPC/1 Timothy/1 Tim 1.md

-Holding fast to faith ([^c]that leaning of the entire human personality on God in absolute trust and confidence) and having a good (clear) conscience.
+Holding fast to faith (that leaning of the entire human personality on God in absolute trust and confidence) and having a good (clear) conscience.
 By rejecting _and_ thrusting from them [their conscience], some individuals have made shipwreck of their faith.